techmania-team/techmania-docs/English/Theme/Introduction.md

 When you have finished developing your theme, copy `Assets/AssetBundles/default` and rename it to `<your theme name>.tmtheme`, then you can release it!
 Make sure to tell your users which TECHMANIA version and platform it's built for.

+There is no trivial way to unpack an asset bundle into files, so you may want to release the source code alongside the theme if you wish to allow others to contribute, or base their themes on yours.

 Asset bundles are platform-specific.
 To build asset bundles for other platforms, click the Window menu in Unity, then TECHMANIA - Build AssetBundles (custom platform)...

 ## Lua environment and debugging